Is ChatGPT Plus Worth It in 2026? (Free vs Paid Honest Review)

 Perplexity Pro$20/monthResearch with cited sources

-$20/month sounds reasonable in isolation — but it’s worth putting it in context.
+$20/month sounds reasonable — but it’s worth being honest about when it pays off and when it doesn’t.

-• The same as Claude Pro, Google AI Pro, and Perplexity Pro
+What it costs: $240 per year — the same as Claude Pro, Google AI Pro, and Perplexity Pro.

 Who This Is NOT For